Schiffels-Popgen/MICROSCOPE-processing-pipeline/README.md

 `knit_long_report.R`.
 The `-f` option can be provided to force recreation of all reports.
 This is useful in cases where the report template has been updated, so all reports need updating.
 ```
-	 Usage:  extended.sh [-f]
+	 Usage: create_long_reports.sh [-f]

-This script will copmare all completed eager runs with all completed reports and create preliminary reports for any runs that
+This script will copmare all completed eager runs with all completed reports and create long reports for any runs that
-	are newer than the associated preliminary report or do not have an associated preliminary report.
+	are newer than the associated long report or do not have an associated long report.

 options:
 -h, --help		Print this text and exit.
--f, --force		Force recreation of preliminary reports for all finished eager runs.
+-f, --force		Force recreation of long reports for all finished eager runs.
 ```

 ## knit_long_report.R